mhogg/pyvxray/README.md

 ## Installation

+####1.
+Installation of pyvXRAY plug-in

 pyvXRAY is an ABAQUS plug-in.
 ABAQUS plug-ins may be installed in several ways.
 Only one of the ways is discussed here.
 For other options the user is referred to the ABAQUS user manuals.

-The ABAQUS GUI is built on Python, and has its own Python installation.
-This Python installation is not the typically Python setup, so some guidance is provided here on how to install pyvXRAY's dependencies.

-####1.
-Installation of pyvXRAY plug-in

 * _Releases with pre-built modules_